Reading Radio from Camera: Visually-Grounded, Lightweight, and Interpretable RSSI Prediction: Experimental Setup

 \subsection{Training Details}

-The dataset is shuffled and split into training, validation, and test sets with proportions of 80\%, 10\%, and 10\%, respectively.
-The model is trained using a composite loss function that combines the Mean Squared Error (MSE) for the two physical components: where $\lambda_{\text{PL}}$ and $\lambda_{\text{SH}}$ are configurable weights that balance the contribution of each component to the total loss.
+The dataset is randomly shuffled and partitioned into training, validation, and test sets with an 80:10:10 ratio.
+The model is optimized via a multi-objective loss function, defined as the weighted sum of Mean Squared Errors (MSE) for the two physical components: where $\mathcal{L}_{\text{PL}}$ and $\mathcal{L}_{\text{SH}}$ denote the MSE of the respective components, and $\lambda_{\text{PL}}, \lambda_{\text{SH}}$ are hyperparameters balancing their contributions.
 Our training process is divided into two stages to ensure stable convergence. \begin{itemize} \item \textbf{Stage 1: Frozen Image Encoder.} Only the pre-trained image encoder (model card: mobilenetv3\_small\_050) is frozen, and all the other modules of the framework are trained. \item \textbf{Stage 2: Fully Fine-tuning.} All modules of the framework are fine-tuned with a lower learning rate. \end{itemize} The best configurations for both training stages are summarized in Table~\ref{tab:training-config}.